Advancing Trustworthy AI

 At the White House Summit on Artificial Intelligence in Government in September 2019, Dr. Lynne Parker (White House Office of Science and Technology Policy) led a panel discussion on how Federal agencies have adopted AI, with Lt Gen Jack Shanahan (DoD’s Joint AI Center), Dr. Patricia Flatley Brennan (NIH), and Mr. Charles Keckler (HHS).

 Through Executive Order 13960, the Federal Government has established guidelines promoting the use of trustworthy AI by Federal Agencies to more effectively deliver services to the American people and foster public trust in this technology.
 These guidelines define principles for the use of AI in Government, establish a common policy for implementing the principles, direct agencies to catalogue their AI use cases, and call on General Services Administration (GSA) and the Office of Personnel Management to enhance AI implementation expertise at the agencies.
-These guidelines apply primarily to civilian agencies outside the national security space, and are synergistic with existing Federal AI ethics principles, including the Department of Defense’s Ethical Principles for AI and the Intelligence Community’s Principles of AI Ethics and AI Ethics Framework.
+These guidelines apply primarily to civilian agencies outside the national security space, and are synergistic with existing Federal AI ethics principles, including the Department of Defense’s Ethical Principles for AI and Responsible AI Strategy and Implementation Pathway and the Intelligence Community’s Principles of AI Ethics and AI Ethics Framework.
 Agencies across the entire Federal government are now working to implement these principles as they design, develop, acquire, and use AI to advance their mission.
+For example, the Defense Innovation Unit (DIU) developed Responsible AI Guidelines to help implement the DoD’s Ethical Principles into DIU’s commercial prototyping and acquisition programs.
+As another example, the U.S. Agency for International Development (USAID) developed an AI Action Plan to use AI in equitable, inclusive, and rights-respecting ways.
+And, in July 2022, the Department of Veterans Affairs instituted a Principle-Based Ethics Framework for Access to and Use of Veteran Data.